from ORION below.

 The trail is riddled with monsoons and surprises, taking our characters into the heart of the nuclear warzone that reshaped America over a century ago.
 Are the answers they seek worth risking their lives for though?
 Cheyenne beckons on the horizon and the biggest surprise of all awaits.

-ORION: Book Two of The Elyrian Chronicles
+Sample reading from ORION: Book Two of The Elyrian Chronicles

 The sound of gentle scratching awoke Kimber.
 She lifted her head and saw the outline of Eve, quietly riffling through a pack.
 The earth was bathed in an eerie light, somewhere in between the grey of pre-dawn and the waning purple of the nighttime borealis.
 Kimber laid her head back down and blinked into the dim morning, letting her surroundings awaken her senses.
 The red dirt smelled like chilled iron and a slight breeze rolled over her scales, bringing the scent of water into her nostrils.
 She heard the gentle snoring of Aeneas a little ways down the creek.
 It was a comforting sound, one that reminded her of the strength and kindness he added to the team.